RESOURCES - PERMITS

 Requirements

-To participate in the Catalina Island Conservancy hunting program, hunters must be Catalina Island residents with an Avalon, Middle Ranch or Two Harbors address on a valid government-issued ID or City of Avalon subsidy card.
-Non-resident hunters are no longer permitted.
+To participate in the Conservancy’s Catalina Island hunting program, hunters must be Catalina Island residents with an Avalon, Middle Ranch or Two Harbors address on a valid government-issued ID or City of Avalon subsidy card.
+Non-resident hunters are not permitted.

 Hunters must follow these steps and meet specific requirements to obtain a hunting tag:

-- California state deer tag is required before Per state law, residents may apply for up to two deer tags.
+• A valid California D-15 mule deer tag or A-Zone tag (required before applying).
+Per state law, residents may apply for up to two deer tags.

-- Post-harvest reporting: All hunters must notify the Conservancy no later than two days after harvest and return tags no later than five days after harvest.
+3. Post-harvest reporting: All hunters must notify the Conservancy no later than two days after harvest and return tags no later than two days after harvest.
 During the final week of the season, ALL tags must be returned no later than 5 p.m. on Dec.
-18 at the Trailhead Visitor Center, 708 Crescent Ave., Avalon, CA or before the deadline by mail at P.O.
+20 at the Trailhead Visitor Center, 708 Crescent Ave., Avalon, CA or before the deadline by mail at Recreation Hunting Season, P.O.
 Box 2739, Avalon, CA 90704.
-Failure to comply with any of these requirements will result in forfeiture of tag deposit and potential temporary or permanent placement on the no-hunt list.
+Failure to comply with any of these requirements will result in forfeiture of tag deposit.

-- Hunt only within designated hours, zones and access points.
-Maps to be provided at tag exchange.
+6. Hunt only within designated hours, zones and access maps to be provided at tag exchange.
 If rules are not followed, the Conservancy reserves the right to remove any hunter or party from Conservancy property and can impose no trespassing restrictions.

-- Mule deer are the only animals eligible to be hunted on Conservancy property and during the mule deer hunting season.
+9. No other wildlife may be hunted.
+Mule deer are the only animals eligible for hunting on Conservancy property and during the mule deer hunting season.

-- No alcohol or illicit drugs are permitted at any time while actively hunting on Conservancy No smoking at any time on Conservancy property.
+10. No alcohol or illicit drugs are permitted at any time while actively hunting on Conservancy land.
+No smoking is allowed at any time on Conservancy property.
 Permit holders must exercise constant vigilance to avoid brush and grass fires.
 If a fire is spotted, call 911 immediately and notify Conservancy representatives.

 Non-hunters accompanying resident hunters must sign a Release of Liability and Assumption of Risk document and may not carry weapons or hunt without their own completed application and tag exchange.
-Failure to comply with these requirements may result in suspension from the hunting program or loss of hunting privileges with no refunds.
+Failure to comply with these requirements may result in loss of access to Conservancy lands.

 Hunting Hours: No hunting is allowed 30 minutes after sunset to 30 minutes before sunrise, per state regulation.
 Be aware of the legal hunting hours and plan your activities accordingly.